Benjamin-Riordan/PP1_Kawazaki_NINJA/README.md

 ## Technolgy used

-* Langauges
+* Languages
     * HTML
     * CSS
-    * JAVASCRPIT (for font awesome)
+    * JAVASCRIPT (for font awesome)

 * Git and Github And Gitpod.
-were used for writing , saving, and pulbshing my code and for version control.
+were used for writing, saving, and publishing my code and for version control.

 * [Balsamiq](https://balsamiq.com/wireframes/?gclid=EAIaIQobChMIsp6W8N2G_gIV2-7tCh3nTQ4BEAAYAiAAEgLOuPD_BwE) - Used to create wireframes.
 * [Google Fonts](https://fonts.google.com/) - To import the fonts used on the website.
 * [Font Awesome](https://fontawesome.com/) - For the iconography on the website.
-* [Google Dev Tools](https://developer.chrome.com/docs/devtools/) - To troubleshoot and test features, solve issues with responsiveness and styling.
+* [Google Dev Tools](https://developer.chrome.com/docs/devtools/) - To troubleshoot and test features, and solve issues with responsiveness and styling.
 * [Tiny PNG](https://tinypng.com/) To compress images.
 * [Favicon.io](https://favicon.io/) To create favicon.
 * [Am I Responsive?](https://ui.dev/amiresponsive) To show the website image on a range of devices.